RandAlMuhanna/CONVERTIT/README.md

 Build an app that facilitates converting currencies and measurements.

 ### Problem Statment
-Provide help to people to convert converting measurements or currency in easy and clear way
+Provide help to people to convert converting in easy and clear way .

 # User stories
 - The user wants to Convert Units measurements.